AnirbanDutta22/live-sports/README.md

 ## Project Overview

-LiveScore DS is designed to simulate a production-ready live sports tracking system where users can:
+LiveScore AD is designed to simulate a production-ready live sports tracking system where users can:

 - View ongoing and upcoming matches
 - Receive live score updates instantly